 }

-The gotcha that cost two hours
+The gotcha that cost me two hours

-The other gotcha that cost an hour
+The other gotcha that cost me another hour

 Phone number hashing changed.
-The old path accepted SHA-256 of digits only.
-Data Manager wants E.164 format first, then SHA-256. +919994276557 → SHA-256, not 9994276557 → SHA-256.
-If your pipeline strips country codes before hashing, phone matches drop to zero.
-Add a country code lookup step.
+The old path accepted SHA-256 of the digits only.
+Data Manager wants E.164 format first, then SHA-256.
+That means +919994276557 → SHA-256, not 9994276557 → SHA-256.
+If your existing pipeline strips the country code before hashing, your phone matches will drop to zero.
+We had to add a country code lookup step.

 What this means for Customer Match